emilianoregazzoni/Bellabeat/README.md

 It seems to be a huge amount of minutes.
 World average is between 10 minutes and 20 minutes to fell asleep.
 It seems to be a problem.
 The average of the set of 30 person is the double of the World average.
 __This is an insight__

-Now make a query, to obtain the sum of, (grouped by user and day week):
+Now make a query, to obtain the sum of, (grouped by day week):

 ```
 SELECT DAYNAME(ActivityDate),